-- Virtual home visits/tele-intervention to deliver Family Support services and screenings continue. - o In person group-based Family Support services remain suspended. - Groups may still be offered through virtual platforms if it is an approved model service delivery strategy. - Family Support programs housed within or utilizing school buildings for services must also follow the Pennsylvania Department of Education guidance for reopening school buildings. - Family Support programs may identify a need to schedule an in-person screening if the screening cannot be completed remotely.
+- Virtual home visits/tele-intervention to deliver Family Support services and screenings continue. - In person group-based Family Support services remain suspended. - Groups may still be offered through virtual platforms if it is an approved model service delivery strategy. - Family Support programs housed within or utilizing school buildings for services must also follow the Pennsylvania Department of Education guidance for reopening school buildings. - Family Support programs may identify a need to schedule an in-person screening if the screening cannot be completed remotely.
 Providers may also need to provide services in a home if the family does not have access to technology that allows services to be delivered through virtual home visits/tele-intervention.
 In these cases, prior to making a home visit, providers of Family Support services should identify their own risk of transmitting COVID-19 and their risk of complications if they were to be infected.
 Providers of Family Support services should also identify family members in the visited home who may be at risk of transmitting COVID-19 or having complications if infected with COVID-19. - When there is an identified need for a home visit, providers of Family Support services should contact the family prior to the home visit to ask the following health screening questions.
-Providers should document the responses. - 1.
-Has anyone in the home tested positive for or is suspected of having COVID-19?
+Providers should document the responses in the provided template or in a home visit note. - 1.
+Has anyone in the home tested positive for or is suspected of having COVID-19 in the last 14 days?

-Pennsylvania Family Support Programs Operational Guidance Aligned to the Governor's Phased-In Approach to Reopen Pennsylvania June 5th.
-2020
+Pennsylvania Family Support Programs Operational Guidance Aligned to the Governor's Phased-In Approach to Reopen Pennsylvania Original June 5th, 2020 | Revised July 7th, 2020

 - 2. Does anyone in the home have signs or symptoms of a fever, new or worsening cough, sore throat, shortness of breath or difficulty breathing, fatigue, muscle or body aches, new loss of taste or smell, sore throat, congestion, nausea, vomiting, or respiratory illness? - 3.
 Has anyone in the home had contact within the last 14 days with someone with or awaiting test results for COVID-19? - 4.
-Will a person with a weakened immune system, a person who is over the age of 65 years, or a person that has chronic health conditions (e.g., heart disease, lung disease, diabetes), or other factors that pose a risk if the person becomes infected with COVID-19 be present during the visit?
+Has anyone who will be present during the visit or group session (for green phase only) traveled outside of Pennsylvania in the past 14 days? - 5.
+Will a person with a weakened immune system, a person who is over the age of 65 years, or a person that has chronic health conditions (e.g., heart disease, lung disease, diabetes), or other factors that pose a risk if the person becomes infected with COVID-19 be present during the visit or group session (for green phase only)?

-If providers of Family Support services believe they are at risk of transmitting COVID-19 or the response is yes to any of the questions above, it is recommended that providers of Family Support services communicate with the family the need to postpone the visit and to schedule a time to plan for a future visit.
+If providers of Family Support services believe they are at risk of transmitting COVID-19 or the response is yes to any of the first three questions above, it is recommended that providers of Family Support services communicate with the family the need to postpone the visit and to schedule a time to plan for a future visit.
+If the answer is yes to the last two questions, it is recommended that the provider of Family Support services and the family discuss the possible risk in delivering and in-person session and document the decision.